BladeRunnerJS/brjs-site/_posts/2014-04-07-open-sourcing-stats.md

 ### FutureJS

 The feedback will begin with a hands-on workshop that I'm very much looking forward to.
-The [How to Build Front-end Web Apps that Scale Workshop](http://futurejs.org/workshops/how-to-build-front-end-web-apps-that-scale) is at FutureJS in Barcelona, which is hotting up to be an amazing event.
-If you're interested you can use the code **JSWEEKLY** to get 10% discount on the entire event.
+The [How to Build Front-end Web Apps that Scale Workshop](http://futurejs.org/workshops/how-to-build-front-end-web-apps-that-scale) at FutureJS in Barcelona, which is hotting up to be an amazing event.
+If you're interested you can use the code **JSWEEKLY** to get 10% discount on the entire event - last batch of tickets just released.

 ### ScotlandJS & Scotch on the Rocks

-In May I'll be talking about [Testing Ginormous JavaScript Apps](http://scotlandjs.com/speakers/phil/) at ScotlandJS and then in June I'll be talking about the [State of Realtime Apps in 2014 and Beyond](http://www.sotr.eu/speakers.html#phil) at Scotch on the Rocks.
+In May I'll be talking about [Testing Ginormous JavaScript Apps](http://scotlandjs.com/speakers/phil/) at ScotlandJS and then in June about the [State of Realtime Apps in 2014 and Beyond](http://www.sotr.eu/speakers.html#phil) at Scotch on the Rocks.

 ## Have feedback?
 Get in touch